 - Bourgeois Bohemian: Tommy is something of a New Age Retro Rocker at first glance, but he's actually more this trope.
 He and Mags seem to live in a fairly middle-class suburban neighborhood, he owns his own business, doesn't party like he did in the 70s, wears nice, fuzzy slippers, and thinks having a tidy-up is not selling out.

-- British Brevity: Ran for one series of six episodes.
+- British Brevity: Ran for two series of six episodes each.

 - The Cameo: Matt Berry as Geoff.